app-net-interface/awi-catalyst-sdwan-operator/README.md

 there is an update of the certain Custom Resource.
 This method will be called whenever a resource is created/updated/deleted.

-Currently, kube-awi defines both resources in the following manner:
+Currently, catalyst-sdwan-operator defines both resources in the following manner:

 * removing Custom Resource using `kubectl delete` triggers deletion of VPC Connection or App Connection